Walk Thou Before Me and Be Thou Perfect

 “18 But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
 To him be glory both now and for ever.
 Amen.”
 (2 Peter 3:18)

 The word, “perfect,” is found in the Bible many times in connection to the life of a believer, or the lives (plural) of believers.
-I did a search on Blue Letter Bible and saw the many of the uses of the word, “perfect” involved the heart of a believer (Click here to see those verses). the Bible indicates many times that various believers were “perfect,” or had a perfect heart, or could have a perfect heart.
+I did a search on Blue Letter Bible and saw that many of the uses of the word, “perfect,” involved the heart of a believer (Click here to see those verses). the Bible indicates many times that various believers were “perfect,” or had a perfect heart, or could have a perfect heart.
 But, what does that mean?
-We know that we are not perfect, at least how we understand the meaning of the word today.
+We know that we are not perfect, at least in the way we understand the meaning of the word today.
 We use the word “perfect” today to indicate something or somebody that is completely flawless, without any errors or blemishes.
 None of us qualifies to meet that definition.
 Ecclesiastes 7:20 (above) clearly teaches that none of us is perfect in that way.

 So, what does it mean to be “perfect” the way the Bible means it?
 In the New Testament, the Greek adjective, τέλειος (teleios) is often translated into the English word, “perfect.”
 Strongs Concordance and Thayer’s Lexicon both describe the meaning as being “mature,” or “of full age.”
 So the word, “perfect,” does not mean sinless; it means full grown or mature. the Bible states that after we have been saved for a while we should no longer be “babes” in Christ (1 Corinthians 3; Hebrews 5).
 Too many believers never grow up spiritually.
 God wants us to be “perfect,” or mature spiritually.
 He actually commands it (Matthew 5:48).
 He wants us to “grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.”
 Growth means that we are moving toward maturity.